skip to main content

 IT Security in Today’s Hybrid Office

 Although many of us are used to working from home, it’s important to remember that there are many differences between working in a corporate space and home office in terms of IT security.
-With the rate of cyber-attacks increasing by nearly 600% during the pandemic, it’s critical for organizations to have both their own devices, and those of their employees, fully secure in order to reduce the risk of an attack.
+With the rate of cyber-attacks increasing by nearly 600% in recent years, it’s critical for organizations to have both their own devices, and those of their employees, fully secure in order to reduce the risk of an attack.

 Keep technology consistent.